-Lesson Authors: Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister, Mike Smorul, Joseph Stachelek
+Lesson Authors: Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister, Mike Smorul, Jemma Stachelek

-Lesson Maintainers: Leah Wasser, Joseph Stachelek, Tyson Swetnam, Lauren O’Brien, Janani Selvaraj, Lachlan Deer, Chris Prener, Juan Fung
+Lesson Maintainers: Leah Wasser, Jemma Stachelek, Tyson Swetnam, Lauren O’Brien, Janani Selvaraj, Lachlan Deer, Chris Prener, Juan Fung

 Data Carpentry’s teaching is hands-on, so participants are encouraged to use their own computers to ensure the proper setup of tools for an efficient workflow.
 To most effectively use these materials, please make sure to download the data and install everything before working through this lesson.

 This lesson assumes you have some knowledge of

 Rbefore, or need a refresher, start with our Introduction to R for Geospatial Data lesson.

 Geospatial Skill Level

 This lesson assumes you have some knowledge of geospatial data types and common file formats.
 If you have never worked with geospatial data before, or need a refresher, start with our Introduction to Geospatial Concepts lesson.

 For installation instructions and to download the data used in this lesson, see the Geospatial Workshop Overview.